yetu/ansible-smartstack/README.md

 The role will use serf instead of zookeeper.

 ## How it Works
- * Nerve checks the services(e.g. postgresql server) that you want and announces to serf, whether it is working or not.
+ * Assumption : There are two services, Service-A and Service-B. There are n numbers of Service-A which Service-B connects it.
+ * Nerve run on every instance of Service-A and announces that service is up and running via serf
- * Serf communicates this information to the other nodes via gossip protocol
+ * Serf communicates this information to the other members via gossip protocol
- * Synapse figures out which services(e.g. postgresql server) are running and configures HAProxy for load balancing (e.g. postgresql client)
+ * Synapse which runs on Service-B get this information from serf and and configures HAProxy
+ * Service-B now can connect to list of Service-A. If there is a new instance of Service-A this will be added into the HAProxy.
+ * If one of them fail will be removed from the HAProxy.

-That means, Serf is required both for nerve and synapse and Haproxy is required only for synapse
+That means, Serf is required both for nerve and synapse and Haproxy is required only for synapse.

 ## Requirements